You Need This: A Holistic Dentist's 5-Step Routine For Perfect Oral Hygiene

 1. Tongue scraping.

 As the function of the bacteria in the mouth becomes more understood, ancient techniques to support oral hygiene are becoming more popular.
 One practice backed by numerous studies is called tongue scraping (Jihwa Prakshalana).
-It reduces undesirable bacteria which helps in decreasing the likelihood of dental decay and oral disease.
+It reduces undesirable bacteria1 which helps in decreasing the likelihood of dental decay and oral disease.
 It also reduces volatile sulfur compounds (VSC) which are linked to halitosis (bad breath).
 Lastly, by stimulating the taste buds with tongue scraping, the tongue is better able to perceive tastes.

 If you constantly have a white coating, then consider oral chewable probiotics to control yeast imbalance.
-Research on oral probiotics has increased exponentially.
-A number of well-controlled studies indicate that a probiotic formula containing Lactobacilli is the most beneficial to suppress candida growth.
+Research on oral probiotics2 has increased exponentially.
+A number of well-controlled studies3 indicate that a probiotic formula containing Lactobacilli is the most beneficial to suppress candida growth.
 Taken as directed, these strains should populate your mouth within just a few days so the good guys can get to work keeping out harmful bugs.
 Taking them just before going to sleep allows the probiotics to work all night on your behalf, without interference from food or drink—try Replenish the Good which contains strains of good oral bacteria.

 2. Oil pulling.

 Oil pulling is yet another Ayurvedic practice.
-The procedure involves rinsing (swishing) 1 tablespoon of oil around in your mouth.
+The procedure involves4 rinsing (swishing) 1 tablespoon of oil around in your mouth.
 In order for the therapeutic effect to kick in, a person must swish with the oil for 15-20 minutes each time.
 The oil "pulls" the bad bugs from under your gums and in between your teeth as though they are being drawn to a powerful magnet.
 Do not gargle or swallow.
 And make sure you spit in a trashcan, otherwise spitting in the sink will clog your plumbing.

 3. Rinse with warm water & sea salt (no aluminum or contaminants).